 - A licensed contractor meets defined industry standards to uphold the license.

 - Acquiring a license is an expensive endeavor for the contractor and maintaining it shows that the contractor is committed to remaining certified and legal.

 - Holding a license reflects that the contractor is serious about his/her business and doesn’t cut corners when doing work that needs permits.

 On the other hand, it is always advised not to hire an unlicensed contractor because:

 - An unlicensed contractor is not a professional at all.

 - An unlicensed contractor doesn’t bother to meet industry standards and guidelines.

-- An unlicensed contractor cannot be trusted to complete the undertaken job and cannot give you the same assurance as a licensed contractor can.
+- An unlicensed contractor cannot be trusted to complete the undertaken job and cannot give you the same assurance as a licensed contractor.

-- An unlicensed contractor cut corners to get the job done as he/she is not able to attain any permits required for a given home improvement job.
+- An unlicensed contractor cuts corners to get the job done as he/she cannot attain any permits required for a given home improvement job.

 Besides these, there are three main reasons which show that homeowners are benefited in several ways by hiring a licensed contractor.

 While hiring a contractor, homeowners think that the contractor will be the one taking on any risk.
 It is valid only when you hire a licensed contractor.
 If you choose to hire an unlicensed contractor, you will need to assume some trouble, not only in quality but also in legal and financial consequences.